karnadii/marvelous65-split/README.md

 I plan to design an integrated case, so the plate is also 3d printed

 ## PCB [untested]
 I design the PCB like this to save $4 engineering fee from JLPCB.
-I am to lazy to the arange the trace. so the trace is not that good looking.
+I am too lazy to arange the trace. so the trace is not that good looking.
 ![](Images/Marvelous65%20Split%20Front.png)
 ![](Images/Marvelous65%20Split%20Back.png)